lucaspcamargo/sphinx-nostalgistjs/README.md

 <!--ENGBR_SECTION
 ## Demo

 Click to start.
-Use Z, X and the arrow keys.
+Use the Z key to jump, and the Enter key to start.
 This is emulating "flappybird.nes" on the "FCEUmm" core in RetroArch.

 ```{nostalgistjs}